JoshWang3/Chuwa20250609/Short Questions/hw4/hw4.md

 > A `functional interface` is an interface that contains exactly one abstract method.
 It can have multiple default or static methods, but only one method that must be implemented.
 >- `@FunctionalInterface` annotation:  Optional but recommended for clarity and compile-time checking.

-> Lambda expression is a concise way to implement functional interface.
+> Lambda is the implementation of the abstract method in the functional interface.

 **Example:**